tseemann/shovill/README.md

 and does not handle overlapping paired-end reads well.

-Shovill is a pipeline which uses SPAdes at its core, but alters the steps before and after the primary assembly step to get near-identical results in far less time.
+Shovill is a pipeline which uses SPAdes at its core, but alters the steps before and after the primary assembly step to get similar results in less time.

+Shovill also supports other assemblers like SKESA and Megahit, so you can take advantage of the pre- and post-processing the Shovill provides with those too.

 ## Main steps